martinsumner/riak_kv/docs/QueryAPI.md

 ### Example (1) - Inexact Match

-If for the same query it is require to have an inexact match (e.g. Born between between 1965 and 1970, birthday of 1st May, Family name of SM*, Given name of ANNE), the following query could be used:
+If for the same query it is required to have an inexact match (e.g. Born between between 1965 and 1970, birthday of 1st May, Family name of SM*, Given name of ANNE), the following query could be used:

 ```json
     {